 Prospect Awards is currently contracted By Armagh City, Banbridge and Craigavon Borough Council to design and deliver a number of customised Community Development, Good Relations and Leadership programmes across the borough.
 A range of approaches including informal facilitation, training, mentoring, good practice visits and networking opportunities are being developed to support participants to enhance leadership and resilience skills.

 Our work demands and our partners demand high-level capability and commitment to a value-based focus on our work.
 With wide-ranging and senior experience across adult, community and vocational learning, community development and governance, we believe we can add value to your work.

-Prospect learning designs are based upon National and International Standards like the Nolan Standards for Public Life and the International Association for Community Development Standards.
+Prospect learning designs are based upon National and International Standards like the Nolan Standards for Public Life and the International Association for Community Development Standards and around the needs of our and your community.
 Our work is organised around three interlinked themes.

 - Good design that comes with a vision for the learning

 - Appreciation of the learning context influenced by access and innovation

 - Based on evidence and research providing a holistic view of the learning design

 - Design analysis and insight into the problem

 - Prototype and Deliver Solutions that work